andrew-vant/mtm/salt-defaults-get.md

 And it will work.
 You'll get the pillar-specified value if it is set, and a sane default if it is not set.
 Nevertheless there are two problems with this, neither of which stop it from working, and both of which only apply as your state template grows:

 1. You have your default values mixed in with code.
-2. The source lines are really long and not intuitive to follow.
+2. The pillarized lines are really long and not intuitive to follow.

 If you have a ten-line state, neither of these is a problem.
-If you have a two-hundred-line .sls with lots of configurable options, it's easy to lose track of what's actually going on.
+If you have a two-hundred-line .sls with lots of configurable options, it's easy to lose track of what's going on.
 Using defaults.get in place of pillar.get lets you keep your default values in a separate file within your formula; either defaults.json or defaults.yaml.

 Unfortunately the example from the [official documentation][dget] used json.
 It's contrary to the yaml used just about everywhere else in the documentation.
 That makes it harder to pick out exactly what the relationship is between the defaults file and the pillar.
 Presenting it as defaults.yaml makes things much easier to see: